COMMERCIAL PROPERTY

 Business personal property

 Inventory, equipment, furniture, supplies, and other business contents inside the insured location.
-Coverage limit is set per location and can be scheduled or blanketed across multiple locations.
+The coverage limit is set per location and can be scheduled or blanketed across multiple locations.

 Business income (business interruption)